 Typically, becoming an online fitness coach doesn’t require a special qualification.
 However, you may want to consider the following to boost your capabilities and trustworthiness:

 But because of this, the market is becoming increasingly saturated.
-This means that your online fitness programme needs a unique edge in order to stand out.
-Some things to consider when planning your fitness programme include:
+This means that your online fitness program needs a unique edge in order to stand out.
+Some things to consider when planning your fitness program include:

-- Design programmes to meet specific fitness goals, such as 30 hours of activity in a month or improving upper body strength
+- Design programs to meet specific fitness goals, such as 30 hours of activity in a month or improving upper body strength

-- Keep your content fresh – update your programmes to keep current clients engaged and attract potential customers.
-You may want to offer holistic training programmes, that take clients who have completed a beginner level through to more advanced plans
+- Keep your content fresh—update your programs to keep current clients engaged and attract potential customers.
+You may want to offer holistic training programs, that take clients who have completed a beginner level through to more advanced plans

 - Make your plan accessible for all users and easy to follow